Display Cabinet Upcycle - Midnight Oil!

 Clean up

-Using Gilly's LoThin and some paper towel, I cleaned any paint splatters from the window panes and hardware on the cabinet.
+Using Gilly's LoThin and some paper towel, I cleaned any paint splatters from the window panes and hardware on the cabinet, you can use any type of solvent for this I prefer LoThin for it's low odour and lower flammability compared to other solvents.

 Vinyl backing

-Using a stanley knife I cut each piece of vinyl adhesive to size, peeled the back off and pressed it down against the back of the piece internally, carefully pushing out any bubbles.
-The peel and stick vinyl I used was really easy to use and if I made a mistake it was easy to quickly peel back and re-apply.
+The feature backing inside the cabinet was lovely to apply, super easy for a first timer so don't be scared to experiment with some!
+Using a stanley knife I cut each piece of vinyl adhesive to size, peeled the backing off and pressed it down against the timber, carefully pushing out any bubbles.
+If I made a mistake it was easy to quickly peel back and re-apply, the hardest part of this for me was ensuring the edges I cut were lined up well with the pattern so that it didn't look distorted once applied.

 Back to blog